 At the end of each academic year, bodies are cremated or buried according to the wishes of the next of kin.
-Relatives are invited to attend a memorial service held by the university for all bodies used the previous year.
+Relatives are invited to attend an annual memorial service held by the University for all bodies used the previous year.
+A Remembrance cabinet details all donations for each academic year.